 Parameters

-is one of the properties listed below.
+propertyName is one of the properties listed below.

 Properties

-properties have both long and short (Perl-like) names.
+Note that six of the RegExp properties have both long and short (Perl-like) names.
 Both names always refer to the same value.
 Perl is the programming language from which JavaScript modeled its regular expressions.

 Methods